Tutorial: deploy a Cloudflare Worker with MultiTool

 Step 8: Deploy buggy code and simulate errors

-To test a broken rollout, use the index_errors.ts
+To test a broken rollout, use the index_errors.ts file.

 multi run --cloudflare-api-token $MY_CLOUDFLARE_TOKEN